NewMountain/dragNDrop/README.md

--- Show an image
+- [x] Show an image
--- Show two images
+- Show two images
--- Move the divider between two images
+- Move the divider between two images
--- Move images in their frames
+- Move images in their frames
--- Image search to add images
+- Image search to add images